MCADD is a rare genetic condition where a person has problems breaking down fat to use as an energy source.

 A child will only be born with MCADD if they inherit a copy of the faulty gene that causes it from both of their parents.

-The parents won't normally have the condition themselves because they usually only have one copy of the faulty gene each.
+The parents will not normally have the condition themselves because they usually only have one copy of the faulty gene each.
 This is known as being a "carrier".

 If both parents are carriers of the faulty gene, there's a:

-- 25% chance each child they have will not inherit any faulty genes and won't have MCADD or be able to pass it on
+- 1 in 4 chance each child they have will not inherit any faulty genes and will not have MCADD or be able to pass it on

-- 50% chance each child they have will just inherit a copy of the faulty gene from one parent and be a carrier
+- 1 in 2 chance each child they have will just inherit a copy of the faulty gene from one parent and be a carrier

-- 25% chance each child they have will inherit copies of the faulty gene from both parents and will have MCADD
+- 1 in 4 chance each child they have will inherit copies of the faulty gene from both parents and will have MCADD

 Screening and testing for MCADD

-A newborn blood spot test is now offered to all babies in England to help detect problems, including MCADD early on.
+A newborn blood spot test is now offered to all babies in England to earlier help detect problems including MCADD.

 When your baby is 5 to 8 days old, a health professional will prick their heel and collect drops of blood on a special card.
-The blood is then sent to a laboratory to be checked for abnormalities that could indicate MCADD.
+The blood is then sent to be checked for abnormalities that could indicate MCADD.

 You should receive the results by the time your baby is 6 to 8 weeks old.
 You'll be contacted sooner if a problem is found so you can attend a hospital appointment to discuss this further.